Experience Defending Drivers With Prior DWI Offenses

 Having an attorney on your side can significantly impact the outcome of your case.
 As your attorney, I will put you in the best position to avoid a conviction and keep your license.
-With more than 27 years of experience in criminal law and a record of success in St. Louis County DWIs, I have helped countless people minimize the impact of multiple DWIs.
+With more than a quarter century of experience in criminal law and a record of success in St. Louis County DWIs, I have helped countless people minimize the impact of multiple DWIs.
 You may possibly avoid a license suspension altogether.

 Driver’s License Consequences For Prior DWI Offenders